Claimed value of sleepy NY estate could come to haunt Trump - WTMJ

 New York’s attorney general was first to act.
 James issued subpoenas to commercial real estate services firm Cushman & Wakefield for records relating to its assessment work on Trump’s behalf; to law firms that worked on the Seven Springs project; and to Trump’s company, the Trump Organization, for records relating to its annual financial statements and the conservation easement.

-James also subpoenaed zoning and planning records in 2019 from the three towns Seven Springs spans.
+James also subpoenaed zoning and planning records in 2019 from the three towns Seven Springs spans, Bedford, North Castle and New Castle.
 Vance followed with his own subpoenas in December.
 One town clerk said investigators were given “boxes and boxes of documents” in response.
 They included tax statements, surveying maps, environmental studies and planning board meeting minutes.

 James’ investigators have interviewed Trump’s son, Eric Trump, an executive vice president at the Trump Organization and the president of the limited liability company through which it owns Seven Springs; Trump’s chief financial officer, Allen Weisselberg; and lawyers Trump hired for the Seven Springs project who specialize in land-use and federal tax controversies.